Fabric-Development/fabric-wiki/src/installation-guide.md

 I's really simple to get Fabric working, you just...

 > [!TIP]
 > If you use Arch Linux, Fabric is available in the AUR under the name `python-fabric-git`.
-If you use a different repository or would prefer to install on your own, continue to step 1.
+If you use a different distribution or would prefer to install on your own, continue to step 1.

 ## 1. Install Python
 Fabric requires Python version 3.11 or later.
 Check your distribution's instructions or package manager to get the required version.